kait-kat/Text-Editor/README.md

 # Text-Editor
-A text editor ran through a PWA
+A text editor ran as a PWA